tateshep/tateronaut/README.md

 This is the source code for the portfolio/contact website for tateshep.

-Note-worth technologies implemented in this project:
+Note-worthy technologies implemented in this project:
 - React
 - Next.js
 - Redux via Redux toolkit